-This project aims to reduce the frequency of flooding on 148th Avenue Southeast between Southeast 8th Street and Main Street.
-Currently, the project team is performing engineering studies and evaluating options to come up with a design to reduce or eliminate roadway flooding in the project area.
+This project aims to reduce the frequency of flooding on 148th Avenue Southeast between Southeast Eighth Street and Main Street.
+Currently, the project team is performing engineering studies and evaluating options to develop a design that reduces or eliminates roadway flooding in the project area.
+Proposed solutions will also consider the effects on habitat and fish passage, drainage flow improvements, maintenance and cost-effectiveness.

-Then, the city and King County will work together to develop and implement a future design to provide healthier stormwater drainage between Larsen Lake/Lake Hills Greenbelt and Upper Kelsey Creek.
+The City of Bellevue and King County are working together to develop and implement a future design to provide healthier stormwater drainage between Larsen Lake/Lake Hills Greenbelt and Upper Kelsey Creek.

 Project area map